 Std. #.
-Standard Language Primary Citations Phonics and Word Recognition Additionally, phrasing is modeled and practiced during the Teach Trick Words - Reading activity where sentences are written on sentence frames.
-Teach Trick Words - Reading (description p.
-52) (Unit 2: pp. 117 and 120), (Unit 3: pp. 133, 137, and 149), (Unit 4: pp. 161, 165, 171, and 175), (Unit 5: pp. 187 and 191), (Unit 6: pp. 205, 214, and 223), (Unit 7: pp. 240, 249, 258, and 263), (Unit 8: pp. 278 and 288), (Unit 9: pp. 307 and 317), (Unit 10: pp. 335, 339, and 353), (Unit 11: pp. 373 and 376), (Unit 12: pp. 411, 417, 421, and 427), (Unit 13: pp. 443, 453, 459, and 463), (Unit 14: pp. 481 and 497).
-Fundations provides Fluency Kits that include exercises for sounds, word lists, and phrases to develop automaticity; the Fluency Kits also provide controlled text material for fluency practice.
+Standard Language Primary Citations Additionally, phrasing is modeled and practiced during the Teach Trick Words-Reading activity, with sentences written on sentence frames.
+Teach Trick Words-Reading (description p.
+52): (Unit 2, pp. 117 and 120); (Unit 3, pp. 133, 137, and 149); (Unit 4, pp. 161, 165, 171, and 175); (Unit 5, pp. 187 and 191); (Unit 6, pp. 205, 214, and 223); (Unit 7, pp. 240, 249, 258, and 263); (Unit 8, pp. 278 and 288); (Unit 9, pp. 307 and 317); (Unit 10, pp. 335, 339, and 353); (Unit 11, pp. 373 and 376); (Unit 12, pp. 411, 417, 421, 427); (Unit 13, pp. 443, 453, 459, and 463); and (Unit 14, pp. 481 and 497) Fundations® provides Fluency Kits that include exercises for sounds, word lists, and phrases to develop automaticity, and provide controlled text material for fluency practice.
 For Units 1-7, the teacher guides the student to draw pictures to illustrate the booklet and models phrasing by having the students scoop the sentences into phrases.
 Students are encouraged to take the booklets home for additional practice.
 For Units 8-14, a phrased and unphrased version of each story is provided for repeated guided reading.
 The kits offer an assessment component in which teachers track progress on the Recording Form including reading text orally with expression.
-The Progress Monitoring Tool also includes an oral reading fluency measure.
-Fundations Stories Set 1 (included in Teacher's Kit), the Books to Remember Set 1, and the Geodes® Level 1 Classroom Library provide additional decoding and fluency practice.
-Important Note for Consideration : As a supplemental program, Fundations was designed with the expectation that students would also have many opportunities to practice reading connected text as part of their core ELA curricula.
-However, recognizing that core materials lack authentic text that is appropriate for emerging and developing readers, Wilson collaborated with Great Minds® to create the Geodes® Level 1 Classroom Library which provides 64 titles that explicitly correspond to Fundations' scope and sequence for grade 1.
-These books provide students with the opportunity to practice the application of taught decoding skills along with Fundations Trick Words, which include high frequency sight words, through authentic text that bolsters their background knowledge and vocabulary in the areas of science, history, and the arts.
-ELAGSE 1RF 3d.
-Recognize and read grade- appropriate irregularly spelled words.
-Phonetically irregular high frequency words and high frequency words with regular sound and spelling patterns not yet introduced in the curriculum are taught as words to be automatically recognized.
-These sight words (called Trick Words in Fundations) are taught separately from phonetically regular words.
-In Level 1 of Fundations, students learn 107 Trick Words for both quick and automatic recognition and for spelling.
-During the Teach Trick Words - Reading activity, trick words are explicitly taught within the context of a sentence using blue sentence frames; the teacher focuses student attention on the trick words by circling them.
-Meaning is discussed as needed.
-Recognition is reinforced with flash cards during the Trick Words Drill (Drill sounds/Warm UP) and by entering each trick word into the Student Notebook .
-Std. #.
-Standard Language Primary Citations
+The Progress Monitoring Tool also includes oral reading fluency measures.
+Fundations® Stories Set 1 (included in Teacher's Kit), the Books to Remember Set 1, and Geodes® Classroom Library 1 (distributed by Wilson Language Training®) provide additional decoding and fluency practice.
+Important Note for Consideration: As a supplemental program Fundations® was designed with the expectation that students would also have many opportunities to practice reading connected text as part of their core ELA curricula.
+However, recognizing that core materials lack authentic text that is appropriate for emerging and developing readers, Wilson collaborated with Great Minds® to create the Geodes® Level 1 Classroom Library that provides 64 titles that explicitly correspond to the scope and sequence of Fundations for grade 1.
+These books provide students with the opportunity to practice the application of taught decoding skills aligned with the scope and sequence of Fundations along with Trick Words, which include high frequency sight words, through authentic text that bolster their background knowledge and vocabulary in the areas of science, history, and the arts.